Nexmo/station/app/views/contribute/overview.md

 ## [Code Examples](/contribute/guides/code-examples)

-The styleguide provides examples of how to implement and use all the various components throughout Nexmo Developer from typography and headings to tabbed code examples and syntax highlighting.
+The Code Examples page provides examples of how to use tabbed code examples and syntax highlighting.

 ## [Platform](/contribute/guides/platform)